matiasilva/nn-inference-fpga/docs/src/README.md

 - Understand the tradeoffs involved in hardware design
 - Understand the interaction between the layers of abstraction in computer architecture
-- Improve skills in PYthon, C and SystemVerilog
+- Improve skills in Python, C and SystemVerilog
 - Gain hands-on experience with FPGAs, HDLs and Python-based verification
 - Gain intuition about machine learning computation and the mathematical operations underpinning them